Clustering performance analysis using a new correlation-based cluster validity index: Computational cost comparison

 \section{Computational cost comparison}

-We refer to Table \ref{tabcomp} for the computational cost comparison.
-Recall that $n$, $p$ and $k$ denote the size of the data, the number of attributes and the number of clusters, respectively.
-Note that the costs are computed under the Euclidean distance and Pearson correlation and the assumption that all $k$ clusters have size $n/k$ which yields the highest cost and the Euclidean distance requires $p$ multiplications and $1$ square root.
+Table \ref{tabcomp} displays the computational cost comparison.
+Recall that $n$, $p$, and $k$ denote the data size a, the number of attributes, and the number of clusters, respectively.
+Note that the costs are computed under the Euclidean distance and Pearson correlation and the assumption that all $k$ clusters have size $n/k$, which yields the highest cost.

-As we can see in the table, CH, DB, DB* and SF are amongst the least expensive indices to compute with $O(np)$ multiplication operations and $O(n)$ square root opertions.
-In contrast, NCI1, NCI2, NC, CSL, DI, GD33, PB and SC require $O(n^2p)$ multiplication operations and $O(n^2)$ square root operations.
-Our indices are a little bit more expensive than most of the indices with the same order of operations since their costs have the factor of $3/2$ in the main terms.
-This is due to the fact that our indices are computed based on 3 NC correlations.
+As we can see in the table, CH, DB, DB*, PBM, and STR are among the least expensive indices to compute with $O(np)$ multiplication operations and $O(n)$ square root operations.
+In contrast, NCI, NC, CSL, DI, GD33, PB, and SC require $O(n^2p)$ multiplication operations and $O(n^2)$ square root operations.
+Our index is slightly more expensive than most indices with the same order of operations since their costs have the factor of $3/2$ in the main terms.
+This cost is because our index is computed based on 3 NC correlations.